mrdcvlsc/APA/readme.md

 # APA - Arbitrary Precision Arithmetic

-A c++ library for big number computation (arbitrary-precision arithmetic).
+A c++ library for big integer and big number computation in general (arbitrary-precision arithmetic).

 # Version 4